Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The Chariton Unit is six miles east of the town of Williamson.
 An all-weather road runs along its east side.

 The forest's original and most important function is to serve as an example of forest management for Iowa's citizens.
-Stephens State Forest was a base of operation for the Civilian Conservation Corps (CCC) in the 1930's.
-The CCC established hardwood and conifer plantings throughout the forest and many of these plantings can still be viewed today.
+In the late 1930's the Civilian Conservation Corps (CCC) established hardwood and conifer plantings throughout the forest and many of these plantings can still be viewed today.
 During the 1950's recreational demand began to grow and multiple-use management became a priority.
 The first forest inventory and timber sales were conducted on the forest in the 1970's.
 Today Stephens State Forest continues to offer multiple resources such as forest products, wildlife, and recreational opportunities.
 Ongoing cultural practices improve the forest ecosystem for wildlife habitat, forest products, erosion control, and watershed protection.

-The forest is named for Dr. T.C.
-Stephens, a native of Sioux City and a prominent educator and conservationist.
+The forest was named for Dr. T.C.
+Stephens, a prominent educator, ornithologist, and conservationist.
 The forest area was named and dedicated to Dr. Stephens in 1951.
 Prior to that time the area was loosely referred to as the Lucas-Monroe Forest Area.
-Portions of the forest have also been called the Grand River State Forest Preserve, probably after the Grand River Forest Purchase of the Forest Service; part of the original land was purchased to create a National Forest and instead the lands were sold to the state around 1964.
+Much of the original land was purchased in the 1930's by the Forest Service to create a national forest but instead the lands were sold to the state in the 1960's.

 The flora of the region consists of the tallgrass prairie association, upland hardwood association, bottomland hardwood association, and their transition zones.
 Since the forest area is located mainly on soils which formed under forest vegetation, plants of the prairie are not common.
 However, big bluestem, switch grass, Indian grass, prairie cordgrass, purple coneflower, round headed bush clover, lead plant, mountain mint, and various other native grasses and forbs do occur in open, non-forest areas.
 These non-forest areas are also managed in accordance with the Stephens State Forest Management Plan.